anonfano/Fivem-LuaMenus-RomaN/README.md

 ### 💬 IF YOU HAVE ANY ERRORS / PROBLEMS : [Discord:] Anonymous FANO#9637
-> - So basically i cracked a lot of menus and the only problem i have is red engine i cant crack it ( Fuck red engine )
 > - If any of the fivem lua scripts dont work thats because they are outdated.
 > - There is a chance that the most of the menus are detected
 > - [Developer Log : 1.1.2]